Intro to Orb Institute

 Content is released weekly!

-A course per week and since courses will be extensive and in-depth do expect them to be broken into parts if lengthy.
-Every once in awhile I will write an article on cEDH Multiplayer.
+A course per week and since courses will be extensive and in-depth do expect them to be broken into parts if lengthy with a possibly that some courses may even take two weeks to complete.
+Every other week I will write an article on cEDH Multiplayer.
 There will be some times that I make a database type post to help aid members, and databases will count as a course.
-After content is released each week I will appear for 30 to 60 minutes on the Orb Discord Server to answer any questions.
+I am always on the Orb Discord Server to answer any questions and can also be reached by the Orb Institute Facebook Page.
+I sometimes use the Orb Chat Room on this website too.

 What is Competitive Multiplayer EDH?